zendframework/zend-expressive-session-cache/docs/book/v1/config.md

 - The cache limiter (which controls how resources using sessions are cached by the browser).
 - When the session expires.
 - When the resource using a session was last modified.
+- Whether or not to create a _persistent_ session cookie (i.e., one that will not expire when the browser is closed).

 This document details how to configure each of these items.